tinymce/tinymce-docs/advanced/creating-a-plugin.md

 {{site.companyname}} maintains a [Yeoman generator]({{ site.baseurl }}/advanced/yeoman-generator/) to assist with creating plugins for {{site.productname}}.
 The Yeoman Generator will create the files and boilerplate code required for a custom plugin, and sets up some helpful commands.

 ## Registering a custom plugin with {{site.productname}}
 Register a custom plugin with {{site.productname}} using the PluginManager. `PluginManager.add()` takes a string for the plugin identifier and a function that contains the code for initializing the plugin.
-Optionally return an object containing a function that returns metadata which will be used in the list of plugins in the [Help plugin]({{ site.baseurl }}/plugins/opensource/help) dialog.

 The plugin identifier passed to `PluginManager.add()` is used by {{site.productname}} as an identifier string.
 It should: